Posts Tagged ‘souen’

 Souen’s Stir-Fried Noodles

-After dinner I of course had to get a macrobiotic scone, which I savored slowly back at our apartment.
-Forgot to snap a pic.
-(Btw – I also have a recipe for macrobiotic scones that I have been meaning to resurrect – it’s from 2009.
+After dinner I got a macrobiotic scone.
+Here a recipe for macrobiotic scones that I have been meaning to resurrect – it’s from 2009.
 And I found this Eden Foods recipe for Cranberry Walnut macro scones too.
-Sounds yum.)

 Do you like macrobiotic food?
 Which dish would you pick at Souen?
 Do you like math?